signl4/docs/integrations/n-able/n-able.md

 ## How to Integrate

-With [N-able](https://www.n-able.com/), a SolarWinds company, you can centralize and streamline notifications and ticketing for specific systems or services without the need for separate point solutions.
+With [N-able](https://www.n-able.com/) you can centralize and streamline notifications and ticketing for specific systems or services without the need for separate point solutions.
 It offers powerful 24×7 monitoring and management for scale.
 It your system has an API you can monitor it with N-able.

 SIGNL4 extends N-able and adds mobile alerting and incident response to N-able including push, SMS text, voice calls, escalations and collaboration.
 The integrated duty planning helps you to schedule your team’s on-call duties and allows you to see how is on duty at any given time.